 Due to COVID-19, the following information is no longer up-to-date and subject to change.
 Please refer to our audition dates webpage for updated information.Close

-The dance audition, offered three times per year, is required for admission to all four dance programs (BFA in Dance, BA/BS in Dance, Arts for Children: Dance Specialty, and Minor in Dance).
+The dance audition, offered three times per year, is required for admission to all three dance programs (BFA in Dance, BA/BS in Dance, and Minor in Dance).
 Audition applications must be received in the Department of Dance at least one week prior to the date you wish to audition.
-To request information and an audition application please contact the Department of Dance at (585) 395-2153.

 Frequently Asked Questions